RichardDeodutt/Deployment-3/README.md

 # Issues

 - Any code not up to `Pylint's standard` in [application.py](https://github.com/RichardDeodutt/Deployment-3/blob/main/Modified-Application-Files/application.py) will throw a `"error"` and fail the test breaking the `rest of the chain` even if the error in question is `just a style thing` and `not a real error`.

+# Improvements

+- A better linter that isn't so strict.